COOLAutonomyLab/COOLAutonomyLab.github.io/index.md

 » Our paper on developing a new fast two-time-scale stochastic gradient method with an optimal convergence rate, joint work with Sihan Zeng (JP Morgan AI Research), was accepted to the Conference on Learning Theory (COLT). ✍

 » Our paper, leaded by our PhD student Amit Dutta, on exact fault-tolerance in Byzantine federated learning is up. ✍

-» Thinh’s paper on fast two-time-scale stochastic approximation is conditonally accepted to IEEE Transactions on Automatic Control. ✍

 » Our lab is honored to receive an NSF CAREER Award. ✌